cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 Depending on the cloud environment and the server specifications you provided, the process will take between 10 to 20 minutes to complete.
 After validating the configuration, `cfy` downloads the relevant packages and installs all of the components.

-On successful completion of the process, the following message is displayed.

 #### Step 8: Validate the Installation

-### Validating the Installation
 When the process is complete, you have an operational Cloudify Manager.
 You can verify completion by making a `status` call.<br>
 The Cloudify Web user interface is available (to Premium customers) by accessing the Manager on port 80.